 Every year on Easter Sunday, the story of Jesus Christ from birth to his resurrection is told here to an ever-growing enthusiastic crowd.
 It is now the country’s longest running Easter passion play.
 If you can’t make the annual pilgrimage to see the show you can still visit the Holy City any time throughout the year.

 Where To Stay In Medicine Park

-There aren’t many options for hotels in Medicine Park however there are plenty of vacation homes and cabins to choose from.
+There aren’t many hotels in Medicine Park however there are plenty of vacation homes and cabins to choose from.
 There are also several campgrounds and RV parks in and near Medicine Park.
-If you would prefer to stay at a hotel, the nearest town with hotel accommodations is in Lawton.
+If you would prefer to stay at a hotel the nearest town with hotel accommodations is in Lawton.

 The Red Cabin – This cabin with two bedrooms sits atop a ridge overlooking the quaint cobblestone community of Medicine Park.

 Hilltop Cobblestone Cottage – This property is an authentic cobblestone cottage within walking distance of downtown.